 i Legal system in the BVI

-The British Virgin Islands (BVI) is a British overseas territory in the Caribbean which has a common law system, deriving from English law.2 The English common law was extended to the BVI by the Common Law (Declaration of Application) Act, Cap 13.
-Much of the legislation in the BVI is modelled on (and in some cases directly imports) English statutes.
-There is a growing body of domestic common law and, where there are gaps, common law from England and other Commonwealth jurisdictions is considered persuasive.
+The British Virgin Islands (BVI) is a British overseas territory in the Caribbean that has a common law system deriving from English law.2 English common law was extended to the BVI by the Common Law (Declaration of Application) Act.3 Much of the legislation in the BVI is modelled on (and in some cases directly imports) English statutes.
+There is a growing body of domestic common law and, where there are gaps, the common law of England and other Commonwealth jurisdictions is considered persuasive.

 The BVI is a member of the Eastern Caribbean Supreme Court (ECSC), and the ECSC Civil Procedure Rules (CPR) are the binding procedural rules used in the Supreme Court.
-The CPR is based on the original Civil Procedure Rules of England and Wales, with certain critical differences.
-Under the latest rules,4 all new Commercial Court matters as at 12 November 2018 have to be initiated in accordance with the Electronic Filing and Service Procedure.
-The new E-Litigation system facilitates Electronic Filing, Electronic Payments and Electronic Case Management.
+The CPR are based on the original Civil Procedure Rules of England and Wales, with certain critical differences.
+Under the latest rules,6 all new Commercial Court matters as at 12 November 2018 have to be initiated in accordance with the electronic filing and service procedure.
+The new e-litigation system facilitates electronic filing, electronic payments and electronic case management.
 Appeals from the Supreme Court are to the ECSC Court of Appeal, which sits three times a year in the BVI.
 Appeals from the ECSC Court of Appeal are to the Judicial Committee of the Privy Council.

-Civil asset recovery litigation above a value of US$500,000 will usually proceed in the Commercial Court whereas cases of this kind not reaching that threshold will be heard by the civil division of the Supreme Court.
-If criminal proceedings are brought, these will usually be commenced in the Magistrate Court initially and, in the case of indictable offences, then be remitted to criminal division of the Supreme Court by way of paper committal.
+Civil asset recovery litigation above a value of US$500,000 will usually proceed in the Commercial Court, whereas cases of this kind not reaching that threshold will be heard by the civil division of the Supreme Court.
+If criminal proceedings are brought, these will usually be commenced in the Magistrate Court initially and, in the case of indictable offences, will then be remitted to the criminal division of the Supreme Court by way of a paper committal.

-BVI statutes of potential relevance include the BVI Business Companies Act 2004 (the BCA), the BVI Insolvency Act 2003 (the Insolvency Act), the Proceeds of Crime Act 1997 (as amended), and the BVI Evidence Act 2006 (the Evidence Act).
-In the asset-recovery context, it is worth noting that the Privy Council (hearing a Cayman Islands appeal in 2005) concluded that Section 122 of the Bankruptcy Act 1914 – which requires courts in former colonial or Commonwealth territories to assist each other in bankruptcy matters – was still in force in British Overseas Territories despite its repeal in England (Al Sabah and Another v.
-Grupo Torras SA UKPC 1).
-The BVI courts are very familiar with asset recovery matters and have issued a number of pro-creditor decisions in recent years.
-The Black Swan freezing injunction is a well-known example5 and is discussed later in this chapter.
+BVI statutes of potential relevance include the BVI Business Companies Act 2004 (BCA), the BVI Insolvency Act 2003 (Insolvency Act), the Proceeds of Crime Act 1997 (as amended) and the BVI Evidence Act 2006 (Evidence Act).
+In the asset-recovery context, it is worth noting that the Privy Council (hearing a Cayman Islands appeal in 2005) concluded that Section 122 of the Bankruptcy Act 1914 – which requires courts in former colonial or Commonwealth territories to assist each other in bankruptcy matters – was still in force in British Overseas Territories despite its repeal in England.7 The BVI courts are very familiar with asset recovery matters and have historically issued a number of pro-creditor decisions.
+The recent reversal by the Court of Appeal of the Black Swan decision8 bucks that trend but, as discussed later, is itself a questionable decision.

 ii Publicly available information

-In common with other territories with a similar constitutional relationship with the United Kingdom, there has been a fundamental change in the position of this important area in the past year.
-In BVI, specifically, this has been via the Beneficial Ownership Secure Search System Act 2017 (the BOSS Act), which was further amended on 16 June 2017.
-The Act enables the creation of a new Beneficial Ownership Secure Search System (BOSS).
+In common with other territories with a similar constitutional relationship with the United Kingdom, beneficial owners of BVI companies and other entities, such as limited partnerships, can now be accessed by governmental and regulatory authorities.
+In the BVI, specifically, this has been via the Beneficial Ownership Secure Search System Act 2017 (BOSS Act).
+The Act enables the creation of a new beneficial ownership secure search system (BOSS).
 This information is not available to the general public, but only to specific government bodies identified under the Act.
 Beneficial owners will not be informed when a search is made via BOSS.
 This is because of concerns about tipping off a beneficial owner.
-There is no equivalent 'sideways' route to this information via a Freedom of Information-type Act as in the United Kingdom,6 and that may itself drive business to the BVI.
+There is no equivalent 'sideways' route to this information via a Freedom of Information-type Act as in the United Kingdom,9 and that may itself drive business to the BVI.

-The Act requires that registered agents maintain a database of the corporate and legal entities for whom they act as registered agent (the RA Database).
+The BOSS Act requires that registered agents maintain a database of the corporate and legal entities for whom they act as a registered agent (RA Database).
 The RA Database is private.
 It will, however, be searchable by certain BVI governmental bodies via BOSS, which enables an electronic secure search of each RA Database.
-At the moment, only UK authorities can request the BVI authorities to provide beneficial ownership information that will be accessible through the BOSS system.
+At the moment, only UK authorities can request BVI authorities to provide beneficial ownership information that will be accessible through the BOSS system.
 The information accessible through BOSS will be the name, residential address, date of birth and nationality of each BVI company's beneficial owner.

-In respect of each beneficial owner to whom the Act applies, registered agents will be required to retain the following information:
+In respect of each beneficial owner to whom the BOSS Act applies, registered agents will be required to retain the following information: name;10 residential address;11 date of birth;12 and nationality.13

 The only authorities entitled to request that a search of the RA Database be carried out are:

-Information held by registered agents will be retained for five years following the dissolution, or other cessation, of the corporate and legal entity.15
+Information held by registered agents will be retained for five years following the dissolution, or other cessation, of a corporate and legal entity.18

 - the present and historical status of a BVI company;